Want to learn all about natural beauty and organic beauty products? Beauty by Britanie is the site to follow!

 Britanie Faith of Beauty by Britanie wants you to detox your beauty routine.
 The former makeup artist and photographer struggled with an autoimmune disease and chronic health conditions such from a very young age, and learned that avoiding harmful chemicals in cosmetic ingredients could make a difference to her inflammation levels and how she felt overall.

 She became passionate about sharing that knowledge, and started a blog to spread the word.
 Beauty By Britanie grew to be hugely popular, and its founder started collecting official titles, completing health guru Natalia Rose’s Intensive Teacher Training Program in NYC, and becoming a Certified Detoxification Practitioner.

 Here, we spoke to her about getting gorgeous, naturally.

-1. How did you start to get into non-toxic beauty?
+Why did you start Beauty By Britanie, and how did you start to get into non-toxic beauty?

 They say, “ignorance is bliss”, but I wholeheartedly disagree!
 In my late teens I developed some chronic health challenges, (Endometriosis, Fibromyalgia, Anxiety Disorder) and started reading everything I could get my hands on about wellness and living a clean and green lifestyle.
 I discovered that ingredients in personal care products are not well regulated in the United States.

 Green beauty has exploded in the marketplace in the past five years since I began my site.
 There are smarter choices for every single product you need to purchase.
 I also believe in supporting this clean beauty revolution by promoting and buying everything I can from small businesses that are truly out to provide quality skincare and makeup.

 I would say my main focus is: BALANCE.
 When I first started cleaning my routine, I became very obsessive about terms like “non-toxic” and “organic” and found it to be incredibly stressful and it almost made me feel like I was reaching towards a type of perfection that is not possible.
 I decided to change up how I worded things and viewed everything and now I find a proper balance between all of those options.

-3. What are your top makeup tips?
+What are your top makeup tips?

 Brown eyeliner in place of black (unless you are going for a very intense look).
 Brown liner can be much more flattering and less severe looking especially during the day.

 Use concealer in place of foundation when you are able to (and on good or better skin days).
 So many people put layers of foundation on their skin when in most cases people have trouble areas that should be the focus of covering.
-Say for instance you have acne on your chin and forehead but the rest of your skin is pretty good, try using concealer in the areas you want coverage and skip putting anything on the areas that do not need it.
+Say for instance you have acne on your chin and forehead, but the rest of your skin is pretty good, try using natural concealer in the areas you want coverage and skip putting anything on the areas that do not need it.
 A good concealer blended out properly can serve as an almost light-foundation without the added layers of product or heavy foundation look!

-4. And skin care tips?
+And skin care tips?

 Also, do not try more than ONE new skincare product at a time.
 I learned this the hard way.
 Give each product at least 2 weeks to a month to see how you respond before trying anything else new that way if you have any issues you can pinpoint the issue much easier without having to throw out all of the products you decided to test out at once.

-5. Which element of putting on makeup do you find the most frustrating?
+Which element of putting on makeup do you find the most frustrating?

 Oh, this is an easy one.
 EYELINER.
 It’s funny because I have people asking me to teach them how to do “my perfect liner” because I quite often wear liner and really love a good wing!
 However, they have no idea how hard it is for me to do it.
 I don’t know that I’ll ever be able to do liquid liner without having to take a deep breath, hold it and pray it all works out.

-6. Which products can you just not live without?
+Which products can you just not live without?